jackromo/CNoodle/README.md

 ## Requirements

-This software uses OpenGL for graphics.
+This software uses OpenGL and PortAudio.